jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

 #### TextArea Fonts

-Fonts are tricky on TextAreas, it's currently not possible to have differetn font sizes & families on different parts of a TextArea.
+Fonts are tricky on TextAreas, it's currently not possible to have different font sizes & families on different parts of a TextArea.
 However, it is possible to make parts of the TextArea **bold**, **italic** or **underlined**.

 * `.setTextAreaFont(title, **kwargs)`